An Application Service Provider is a company that provides software applications over the internet.

 The term ASP came into the picture in the early 2000s.
 In 1999, three companies (HP, SAP, AND Qwest) made the Application Service Provider Industry Consortium (ASPIC), representing a group of service providers.

 SAP’s R/3 application is the first application available on the internet to serve the applications to other companies.
-At the same time, Microsoft offered back-office applications like SQL servers and Windows NT servers on a pay-as-you-use basis.
+At the same time, Microsoft offered back-office applications like SQL servers and Windows NT server on a pay-as-you-use basis.

 During the 2000s, ASPs started offering integrated applications and renamed themselves web service providers, application infrastructure providers, and managed service providers.